 - How should an entity assess whether a contract contains a price concession?

 Suppose a vendor has a large volume of homogenous contracts with customers.
 Based on the company’s history with this type of customers, about 95 percent of the customers will pay.
 In addition to this past experience, the company performs a credit check on every customer before signing a contract.
 This process is to ensure that collectibility is probable for these contracts.
 Given the historical collection of 95 percent of the payments from this portfolio of contracts, how much revenue should the company recognize?
-(Assume that the manufacturer has satisfied all of its performance obligations.)
+(Assume that the manufacturer has satisfied all its performance obligations.)

-When should an entity reassess collectibility?
-The TRG reaffirmed the standard—once collectibility of a contract has been established, a vendor does not have to reassess collectibility unless the customer’s ability to pay the payments deteriorates significantly.
+The FASB reaffirmed the standard—once collectibility of a contract has been established, a vendor does not have to reassess collectibility unless the customer’s ability to pay the payments deteriorates significantly.
 An in-depth case study of how one company reassessed collectibility can be found in this article: Mattel, Inc. and Toys R Us – Evaluating Collectibility when a Customer Experiences Financial Distress: Case Study

-How should an entity assess whether a contract contains a price concession?
 Difficulties with this issue come from distinguishing an implicit price concession from customer credit risk.
 A price concession may be based on the vendor’s history of providing price concession and the vendor’s intention when entering into the contract with the customer (i.e., the vendor expects to collect an amount including the concession).
-In contrary, customer credit risk suggests that although the vendor expects to collect the amount of consideration stated in the contract, it is unlikely that the vendor is able to collect all of the payment due to the customer’s inability or lack of intention to pay.
+In contrast, customer credit risk suggests that although the vendor expects to collect the amount of consideration stated in the contract, it is unlikely that the vendor is able to collect all of the payment due to the customer’s inability or lack of intention to pay.

 - ASC 606-10-25-1; 25-7; 25-8.

-- FASB, Update N. 2014-09 – “Revenue from Contracts with Customers” (Topic 606) Section C—Background Information and Basis for Conclusions, BC44-BC45.
+- FASB, Update N. 2014-09—Revenue from Contracts with Customers (Topic 606) Section C—Background Information and Basis for Conclusions, BC44-BC45.

-- EY, “Technical Line: A closer look at the new revenue recognition standard,” 16 June 2014, Section 3.1.5.
+- EY, “Technical Line: A closer look at the new revenue recognition standard,” 16 January 2020, Section 3.1.5.